top of page

 William Cobbett Society Rural Ride 2024

-The 2024 Rural Ride was a visit to Dorking and Polesdon Lacey.
+On Tuesday 2nd July 2024, the Cobbett Society went on its annual Rural Ride, this year to Dorking and Polesdon Lacey.
 It was attended by 29 people, 12 of whom were not members of the William Cobbett Society (most of whom are members of the Farnham Society who responded to an advert of the Rural Ride by that Society).

 William Cobbett Society Annual Memorial Lecture 2024